dwp/govuk-casa/views/casa/components/checkboxes/README.md

 })

 <div id="target-panel" class="js-hidden">
-  This panel will remain hidden until the "First Choice" option is chosen in the che set above.
+  This panel will remain hidden until the "First Choice" option is chosen in the set above.
 </div>
 ```